My Freely Admitted Personal Biases as of July 2014

 - The best way to show gratitude for a professional courtesy is to pay it forward.
 Show a person new to the field a kindness.

-- Standardized test are more about discrediting public schools than improving education.
+- Standardized tests are more about discrediting public schools than improving education.

 - Forprofit education is an oxymoron.